-We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.
+We will not sell, distribute, or lease your personal information to third parties unless we have your permission or are required by law to do so.

 You have the right to ask us not to process your personal data for marketing purposes.
-If you do not wish to be contacted by us with information about our services or those of other companies or you want to limit the way in which we may contact you please e-mail email@example.com
+If you do not wish to be contacted by us with information about our services or those of other companies or you want to limit the way in which we may contact you, please email [email protected]

-We may also pass your information on to any successor or potential successor in title to our business and suppliers that process data on our behalf both in the United Kingdom and abroad.
 We may also use and disclose information in aggregate (so that no individual customers are identified) for marketing and strategic purposes.

 If you believe that any information we are holding about you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.

-It is important that the personal data we hold about you is accurate and current.
+The personal data we hold about you must be accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 Contact us electronically here – https://intertouch.com/contact